RiccardoTonioloDev/Kunai/reverse_eng_notebook.md

 # Reverse Engineering Basics
 - **BROKEN:** do `strings <fileName> | grep "<stringToSearch>"` to search for a specific string in the binary (maybe with it you can directly find the flag);
+- **BROKEN:** when disassembling every file with gdb, do:
+  - b main: to set a breakpoint on the main function;
+  - r: to run the program that will be blocked by the breakpoint on the main function;
+  - disas main: to achieve the new real addresses of the main function.
+  - This will prevent the PIE to give you addresses that are not true, but only logical.
 - In this specific order, those are the registers used to pass parameters to functions:
   - `rdi`, `rsi`, `rdx`, `rcx`, `r8`, `r9`, and so on with numbers;
   - **NOTE:** you can replace the `r` with `e` and it's the same register but with a different name (it indicates only that the size rappresented is different);